Jim89/lsca_group/BS1808_Group_Project_1_SO_Group_11.md

 The products with the highest standard deviation are: Anita - 2094, Daphne - 1394, Seduced - 1113 and Stephanie - 1048.

-## Consider the Ordering Policy from HK
+### Hong Kong Ordering Policy

 There are four styles with an optimal quantity at/below 600: Stephanie, Teri, Isis and Gail.
 Gail and Stephanie at 0, and Isis and Stephanie at 600.
 And Teri, Isis and Daphne contribute most to the likelihood of overstocking.
 For HK, with a minimum requirement of 10,000, having some optimal quantities at zero contributes to the likelihood of overstocking on other styles.

 Solutions are: group the products with highest standard deviation together, which are Anita, Daphne, Seduced and Stephane.
 To reduce likelihood of overstocking, styles of Teri, Isis and Daphne can be grouped together.
 To aim to produce all styles, Stephanie, Gail, Isis and Teri can be grouped together.
 All these solutions will reduce demand uncertainty and hence increase expected profits to an extent.

-## Consider the Ordering Policy from CN
+### China Ordering Policy

 Products with zero order quantity are: Gail, Isis, Entice, Teri and Stephanie.
 Styles with estimated demand being less than 1000 are Gail, Isis, Stephanie and Teri.
 Hence, grouping the five styles together will reduce demand uncertainty altogether.

-## Benefits of Tailored Postponement
+### Benefits

-1. In general, tailored postponement reduces expected under and over stocking, which increases expected profits.
+In general, tailored postponement reduces expected under and over stocking, which increases expected profits.
 In our case, the cost of understocking is zero and the cost of overstocking is high.
 The cost of overstocking will decrease for each style.

-2. To elaborate, the cost savings from reducing the number of overstocked goods materialises from reducing the amount of excess goods sold at large discounts.
+To elaborate, the cost savings from reducing the number of overstocked goods materialises from reducing the amount of excess goods sold at large discounts.

-3. Additional savings from reducing inventory level come from the reduction in inventory costs.
+Additional savings from reducing inventory level come from the reduction in inventory costs.
 Note that the supply chain process is approximately two years from the time of design to the time of delivery, which imply costly storage costs.
 Reducing demand uncertainty can reduce storage costs.

-4. Postponement reduces pressures on productions at Obersport, and helps Obersport to meet retailer's demands/maintain good relationships with retailers.
+Postponement reduces pressures on productions at Obersport, and helps Obersport to meet retailer's demands/maintain good relationships with retailers.

 # Sourcing options

-How should Obermeyer management think (both short term and long term) about sourcing in Hong Kong versus China?
-What sourcing policy would you recommend?

 ## Short Term

-From the text, "Obermeyer competed by offering an excellent price/value relationship, where value was defined as both functionality and style".
+"Obermeyer competed by offering an excellent price/value relationship, where value was defined as both functionality and style".
 Apart from profit, this implies that trading relationships with retailers and quality of the products are important to the success of the company.
-Another consideration to take into account are economic trade relations between countries.Profit, quality, relationships, and economics are four criteria that Obermeyer should use to gauge which factories to source their products from.
+Another consideration to take into account is trade relations between countries.
+Profit, quality, relationships, and economics are four criteria that Obermeyer should use to gauge which factories to source their products from.

 Objectively, the lower minimum requirement from Hong Kong factories yields a higher expected profit for Obermeyer.
 Based on the company's values, product quality, worker's conditions and delivery reliability, products sourced from Hong Kong are better.
 Although labour costs are more expensive, the overall expected profit is higher.
 When producing in Hong Kong, Obersport are better at dealing with uncertainty and are more likely to meet deadlines due to shorter production lines.
-In the short term, Hong Kong factories are better at managing inventory risks, responding to changes and there is no risk of suffering from the import quota set by the US.
+In the short term, Hong Kong factories are better at managing inventory risks, responding to changes, and there is no risk of suffering from the import quota set by the US.

 Moreover, if Wally adopts tailored postponement, this makes Hong Kong's flexibility, quality control and reliability more desirable for managing this process than China.